 “I’m Turkish and I’m German; it’s possible to be both”

 Journalist and editor Tarik Kemper is currently writing his Master thesis on the newest wave of Turkish migrants arriving in Germany.
-A German and a Turk himself, Tarik spoke to Vanessa Ellingham about being able to be BOTH, and why this election is so important.
+A German and a Turk himself, We interviewed Tarik about being able to be BOTH, and why this election is so important.

 A quick overview of the platforms of Germany’s political parties